Best Graphics Cards for Gaming in India 2026

 If the choice is still unclear, here’s the straightforward answer by price point in India right now:

-• Rs.
-45,000-65,000: RTX 4070 Super or RTX 5070 (whichever is cheaper at time of purchase).
-DLSS makes either card punch above weight.
+- Rs.
+50,000-65,000: RTX 4070 Super or RTX 5070 (whichever is cheaper at purchase).
+DLSS makes either punch above its weight.

-• Rs.
-65,000-1,20,000: RTX 5070 Ti.
-The 16GB GDDR7 and Blackwell architecture make this the 1440p/4K crossover champion.
+- Rs.
+65,000-1,20,000: RTX 5070 Ti or RX 9070 XT.
+The 16GB buffers make this the 1440p/4K crossover sweet spot.

-• Rs.
+- Rs.
 1,20,000+: RTX 5080.
 Skip the 5090 unless the workload includes professional 3D or AI alongside gaming.

-Once the GPU is sorted, round out the build with a gaming headset that doesn’t make ears hurt after two hours, a proper chair for long sessions, and check the computer brands guide if still picking a base system.
+Once the GPU is sorted, round out the build with a gaming headset that doesn’t make your ears hurt after two hours, a proper chair for long sessions, and check the computer brands guide if you’re still picking a base system.

 Frequently Asked Questions